fullerben1993/OpenBypass/README.md

 # OpenBypass
 An MDM bypass & iOS OTA disabler/eraser application written in C#.

+### Device activation is coming soon, no ETA is currently planned at the moment.

 ## If you are sharing this on a blog or what not, please direct users to this repository instead of a file-sharing service, it helps raise awareness for this project.

 # License